 Seasonings as you wish

-Course salt & freshly cracked black pepper, or lemon pepper, if you wish.
+Freshly cracked black pepper, or lemon pepper, optional

 Whitefish (3-4oz portion) fillet per person, with skin on

 Butter, maybe 2 Tablespoons

 Seasonings as you wish:

 Old Bay regular blend, red chile flakes, Herbs de Provence,

 garlic powder, lemon pepper and salt for ex.

 On a piece of foil, lay the whitefish fillet skin down.
 Add spices and seasonings and fresh herbs as you wish on top of filet.
 Drizzle small amount of melted butter and lemon over fillets.
 Cover generously with Panko flakes.
 Place in oven on bake at 350F for about 5 minutes, then switch to broil for last 2-3 minutes until Panko or bread flakes are toasted and brown creating a nice crunchy crust.
 You can test the fish to make sure it is done by sticking a fork in the meat and making sure it flakes.